Impression of how Ted Butler may have looked.

 Communicators: Edward Butler, Dr. Charles Marshall and Mickey.

 The following Direct Voice tape recording is that of Edward Butler.
 He was killed in an accident in the street.
-This was recorded on the tenth of February 1964, the sitters being Mr. S.G.
+This was recorded on the 10th of February 1964, the sitters being Mr. S.G.
 Woods and Mrs. B. Greene.
 Medium, Mr. Leslie Flint.

 [We can hear you] quite well.